 - Robert Plant has yet to release an official live album of his solo work, but bootleg recordings made it in as bonus tracks on re-releases of the albums on which they originally appeared, and he released an official bootleg available to download on his website in 2012.

 - Bob Marley: Bob Marley & The Wailers released two live albums during Bob's lifetime, Live!
 (1975) and "Babylon By Bus" (1978).
 Live! in particular is widely regarded as one of the finest concert albums ever released, as it captures the magic of Bob's concerts like none of his other albums have ever managed to surpass.

 - Metallica: S&M, which adds a symphonic orchestra.

-- Mike Oldfield only had one official live album note .
-A double album, featuring his most recent work, "Incantations", and his most famous, Tubular Bells.
+- Mike Oldfield only had one official live albumnote , that being 1979's Exposed.
+The album features his most recent work— "Incantations" and the non-album disco single "Guilty"— as well as his most famous work, Tubular Bells.
 It features a full orchestra and choir.